ViktorNova/musikernel/README.md

 Linux:  Latest Fedora and Ubuntu LTS have first tier support, known to work in Debian8, Arch and probably most other distros.

 Mac OSX:  It's possible to build and run in OSX Yosemite (minus midicomp and sbsms), but due to the many issues with Yosemite (probably mostly because of LLVM/Clang), you probably will experience frequent crashes.
 You might have better luck with Mavericks or earlier, but that has not been tested.
+Homebrew can satisfy MusiKernel's dependencies, and it is recommended that you use GCC instead of Clang.

 Windows (Cygwin):  Everything works, and has decent performance and stability, but unfortunately the only available back-end is MME, so you probably won't be able to get less than 4096 samples of latency.
 Getting Cygwin's X Server to start is flaky.